aamc.org does not support this web browser.

 Ozone can be healthy or dangerous to humans, depending on where it sits.
 The gas exists both in the stratosphere (at about 10 miles above the Earth’s surface) and at ground level.
 In the stratosphere, ozone is formed by a reaction between oxygen and ultraviolet radiation from the sun.
 That high-level ozone acts as a natural sunscreen, blocking much of the sun’s radiation from reaching the Earth, where it can cause skin cancer, cataracts, and other ills.

-“It forms naturally, and it’s actually a good thing,” says Dmitri Kalashnikov, PhD, a graduate research assistant at the Washington State University School of the Environment in Vancouver, British Columbia.
+“It forms naturally, and it’s actually a good thing,” says Dmitri Kalashnikov, PhD, a postdoctoral scholar at the University of California, Merced.

 On the ground, ozone is dangerous because “it’s what we breathe” and harms the lungs, Kalashnikov notes.
 Ground-level ozone forms through reactions between two types of compounds — nitrogen oxides and volatile organic compounds (VOCs) — that occur naturally to some degree but are produced in abundance by man-made processes.